-Due to the clipping nature of the sneaker, the Reebok Instapump Fury OG Ultraknit tends to run small.
+Due to the clipping nature of the sneaker, the Reebok Instapump Fury OG Ultraknit tends to fit narrow.
 The slightly tight feel aids in keeping the foot in place and adds snug aside from the Pump mechanism for lockdown.
 The Ultraknit upper is lightweight and movable thus adds more coziness to the overall feel of the sneaker.

-The sneaker follows a men's type of construction which runs from 4 to 12 in D medium widths.
+The sneaker follows a men's type of construction.
 Due to its generous sizing, women who would like to cop a pair are advised to go down 1.5 sizes from the men's.

 The sneaker maintains the same detailing and colorway theme as the original release in 1994 with a mid-top Ultraknit underlay that wraps around the foot.
 This feature is best partnered with decorative high socks and jeans uncovering the combo.
 Pants with gartered ends like joggers usually do the trick.